 Promote equity in hiring, direct/support diversity search efforts for faculty and staff

 Oversee UNH compliance: affirmative action, Title IX, disability laws and regulations, non-discrimination and equal employment laws (federal and state)

 Enforce Discrimination and Discriminatory Harassment Policy and Bias Response Protocol

 Provide UNH response/defense to complaints outside agencies

-Provide advice on policies, programs and services, and work with departments and offices charged with compliance issues and concerns (e.g., General Counsel, Human Resources, Conduct and Mediation, VP for Student and Academic Services, etc.)
+Provide advice on policies, programs and services, and work with departments and offices charged with compliance issues and concerns (e.g., General Counsel, Human Resources, Community Standards, Senior Vice Provost and Dean of Students, etc.)

 Deliver and support educational programs, dialogues, and training throughout the campus community (students, faculty, staff) and outside community (members of the public) [including through media